zala-team/zala-api-docs/resources/service_price.md

 A Price can be the current or future value of a service when a service is booked in Zala's business.

-### GET /services/{service-id}/prices

-Receive the list of scheduled prices for a specific service

 ## Properties

 | Property              | Explanation                                                                                                                                                                                                 |